Spin-fluctuation-mediated chiral $d+id'$-wave superconductivity in the $\alpha$-$\mathcal{T}_3$ lattice with an incipient flat band: Introduction

 In monolayer graphene, however, superconductivity has not been observed so far, partly because electron correlations are relatively weak.
 The situation changes in systems with flat bands, where electron correlations are effectively enhanced.
 Indeed, superconductivity has been realized in twisted bilayer graphene and rhombohedral multilayer graphene~\cite{Y-Cao_2018,Zhou_2021}, and a recent experiment on rhombohedral graphene has reported signatures of chiral superconductivity~\cite{Han_2025}.
 Regarding the relationship between flat bands and superconductivity, it has also been investigated that the {\it incipient} flat band coexisting with dispersive bands can promote superconductivity~\cite{Kuroki_2005,Kobayashi_2016,Aida_2024,Aoki_2020_review,*Aoki_2025_review}.

 Flat-band physics can be explored using lattice models.
-Two canonical examples of tight-binding systems that exhibit flat bands are the dice ($\mathcal{T}_3$) lattice~\cite{Sutherland_1986} and the Lieb lattice~\cite{Lieb_1989}.
+Two canonical examples of tight-binding systems that exhibit flat bands are the dice ($\mathcal{T}_3$) lattice~\cite{Horiguchi_1974,Sutherland_1986} and the Lieb lattice~\cite{Lieb_1989}.
 These lattices can be decomposed into sublattices with different numbers of sites, and the resulting flat bands are protected by sublattice symmetry.
-In other words, as long as the local topology of the sublattice connectivity is preserved, the flat-band energies in these models do not depend on the precise values of the hopping amplitudes~\cite{Aoki_1996,Leykam_2018_review}.
+In other words, as long as the local topology of the sublattice connectivity is preserved, the flat-band energies in these models do not depend on the precise values of the hopping amplitudes and remain robust in the presence of a magnetic field~\cite{Aoki_1996,Vidal_1998,Leykam_2018_review}.
 The $\alpha$--$\mathcal{T}_3$ lattice~\cite{Raoux_2014} is obtained by varying the hopping ratio ($\alpha$) between the hub and rim sites of the dice lattice [see Fig.~\ref{fig:alpha-T3_lattice_and_band}(a)].
 This model continuously interpolates between the dice ($\alpha = 1$) and honeycomb ($\alpha = 0$) lattices, and exhibits an $\alpha$-dependent Berry phase.
 A variety of nontrivial transport phenomena, such as unconventional magnetic and optical responses, have been theoretically predicted~\cite{Raoux_2014,Piechon_2015,Illes_2015,Illes_2016,Illes_2017,Biswas_2016,Alam_2019,YR-Chen_2019,Day_2019,Iurov_2019,Iurov_2020,JJ-Wang_2020,H-Tan_2020,X-Zhou_2021,J-Wang_2021,F-Li_2022,Tamang_2023,SQ-Lin_2023,HL-Liu_2023,R-Li_2023,Iurov_2023,Abdi_2024,YJ-Wei_2024,Parui_2024,KW-Lee_2024,KW-Lee_2025,Saleem_2025}.
 In addition, the presence of a flat band makes electron correlations prominent, making this system an attractive platform for exploring many-body effects.